-What is Standard?
+What is the Standard?

-Standard can define as a set of technical definitions and guidelines – or simply a “how to” instructions for designers and manufacturers.
-It gives all the necessary requirements for the product, service, and operation.
+Standard can define as a set of technical definitions and guidelines – or simply “how-to” instructions for designers and manufacturers.
+It gives all the requirements for the product, service, and operation.

-Why standard required?
+Why is the standard required?

 - Standard Built confidence about product quality in the users and

-What is Code?
+What is the Code?